 Reducing our waste through circularity

-With over 50 million passengers flying with us every year, the Qantas Group deals with more than 30,000 tonnes of total waste annually.
-We recognise the impact waste has on the environment and as a Group we are committed to addressing this impact through waste reduction initiatives, innovation and improved waste management.
+We recognise the impact of waste on the environment and are committed to addressing this through waste reduction projects, innovation and improved waste management.

 Since 2011, the Qantas Group has been a signatory to the Australian Packaging Covenant, working to improve the sustainability of the packaging we use.

+Disclaimer: 1.
+This target excludes items required for medical or health and safety reasons.

 Disclaimer: 2.
-Excluding items required for medical or health and safety reasons.

-Disclaimer: 3.
-Excluding quarantine waste, a highly regulated and specialised waste stream with limited waste diversion pathways.
+This excludes quarantine waste, a highly regulated and specialised waste stream with limited waste diversion pathways.
 All waste associated with international ports (inbound and outbound) is treated as quarantine waste.